Newsletter

 - 6. Texas, the Lone Star State feels extra muggy during the summer.
 Summertime statistics from the Dallas-Fort Worth area show a record high dew point of 80 degrees as recently as 2023.
 The city of Houston can be oppressively hot, too, as the average dew points havers around 74 degrees in July and August.

 - 5. Alabama ranks as the fifth most humid state in the U. S. This is due to the humid southerly breezes from the Gulf of Mexico.
-Some of the higher moisture levels are found in the coastal city of Mobile, which averages over 66 inches of rainfall annually.

 - 4. Mississippi is prone to even higher average dew points than neighboring Alabama.
 Measurements from a weather station 3 miles outside the capital city of Jackson show that Mississippi is most humid in July, when the dew point averages around 72 degrees Fahrenheit.
 Mississippi State University states that May through September are the most uncomfortable months when it comes to excess humidity.